swarnalii/connect-call/README.md

 1. Automatically generates unique room link everytime we click on the [link](https://connect-call.herokuapp.com/), which can be shared with other people.
 2. Supports one to many video call.
-3. Participants can switch on-off their audio and video during the call.
+3. Participants can switch on/off their audio and video during the call.
 4. Has chat box which lets the participants chat during the call.
 5. Participants can share their screen.
+6. A particular participant's video can be enlarged.
-6. Has a whiteboard which participants can use individually or while screen sharing to explain something.
+7. Has a simple whiteboard which participants can use while screen sharing to explain something.
-7. Can leave the room and rejoin with one click.
+8. Can leave the room and rejoin with one click.

 ### Screenshots: